-Table 17.12.
-Estimates of Atka mackerel biomass in metric tons with approximate lower and upper 95% confidence bounds for age 1+ biomass (labeled as LCI and UCI; computed for period 1977-2011).
-Also included are age 3+ and female spawning biomass in metric tons from the current assessment (1977-2012) compared to last year's (2010) assessment.
+Table 17.13.
+Estimates of Atka mackerel biomass in metric tons with approximate lower and upper 95% confidence bounds for age 1+ biomass (labeled as LCI and UCI; computed for period 1977-2013).
+Also included are age 3+ and female spawning biomass in metric tons from the current recommended assessment model Model 2 (1977-2013) compared to last year's (2011) assessment results.